Probabilistic Computers for Neural Quantum States: Introduction

 This work makes two complementary contributions.
 First, we map Further Restricted Boltzmann Machine (FRBM) $-$ a sparse variant of RBM $-$ onto probabilistic hardware.
 Using hardware-parallel sampling on a custom multi-FPGA cluster, we scale to lattices as large as $80 \times 80$ spins (6400) and obtain ground-state energies within chemical accuracy of variational benchmarks for the two-dimensional transverse-field Ising model at criticality.

 Second, we introduce a dual-sampling algorithm for deep Boltzmann machines (DBMs) that replaces intractable marginalization over auxiliary variables with conditional sampling.
 This reformulation enables stable training of sparse deep architectures under strict locality constraints and improves parameter efficiency relative to shallow networks.
-We demonstrate dual sampling for DBMs up to $35 \times 35$ spins (1225) on a single GPU.
+We implement and validate this dual-sampling approach on a single FPGA, demonstrating DBM training for systems up to $30 \times 30$ spins (900).

 Together, these advances address two barriers to scaling neural quantum states: probabilistic hardware alleviates the sampling bottleneck, while dual sampling makes sparse deep Boltzmann machines trainable for variational Monte Carlo.